 Nowadays, the genetic code of embryos can be examined prior to implantation.
 This usually happens on day 5 or 6, and the biopsied cells are sent for analysis to a highly specialised genetic laboratory.
-When talking about couples with a pre-existent inherited disease like e.g. cystic fibrosis, the method is called PGD (preimplantation genetic diagnosis); when we test all embryos for new mutations like trisomies or monosomies, it's called PGS (preimplantation genetic screening, screening for aneuploidy).
-PGS is much more common than PGD, why the following text mainly refers to PGS.
+When talking about couples with a pre-existent inherited disease like e.g. cystic fibrosis, the method is called PGT-M (preimplantation genetic testing for monogenic disease); when we test all embryos for new mutations like trisomies or monosomies, it's called PGT-A (preimplantation genetic testing for aneuploidy, formerly PGS).
+PGT-A is much more common than PGT-M, why the following text mainly refers to PGT-A.

 In 2015 and 2016, the Swiss voted by a very clear margin of 62% to 38% twice in favour of a liberalisation of reproductive medicine, allowing embryo freezing and embryo testing.
 The whole reproductive medicine community of Switzerland is happy about the public confidence.
 Having passed through a very comprehensive cantonal approval procedure, we are happy and proud to offer this technology to our patients from early 2018 on.

 Men and women possess 46 chromosomes each.
 A woman (left) has two X chromosomes, a man (right) one X and one Y.

 Even in young couples, the majority of naturally conceived embryos has an abnormal chromosome count, mostly because the female egg, which should give one copy of each chromosome to the embryo, gives two (leading to a trisomy) or zero (leading to a monosomy) instead.
 This phenomenon is called new mutation, more specifically non-disjunction and increases exponentially with the age of the woman; it represents the biological background for the steep decrease in fertility and increase in miscarriages in women over the age of 35 years.

 Next, the Spanish investigators examined the effects of transferring only genetically normal embryos.
-The effects are impressive (see graph above): even women over 40 can have pregnancy rates around 60% (as opposed to only 20% without PGS) and hardly suffer miscarriages.
+The effects are impressive (see graph above): even women over 40 can have pregnancy rates around 60% (as opposed to only 20% without PGT-A) and hardly suffer miscarriages.
 Obviously, the prerequisite is to have a suitable embryo at all: